 By Amy Kennedy, Professional Home Organiser from The Organising Bee

-Sharing a bathroom with multiple people can be tricky at the best of times.
+Sharing a bathroom with children or multiple people can be tricky.
 This definitely applies for young children and teenagers within the same family.

 Simplifying the organisation and storage systems within a shared bathroom, can make it easier for your children to comfortably share the space and are more likely to keep it tidy without adult support.